nicklafferty/craftycody/content/crafts/jigsaw-review.md

 ## Safety Tips

 The first thing to always keep in mind when working with power tools is **safety** and safety is enforced with repetition.
 I always wear gloves, safety glasses, and earmuffs when using tools.

 What I always do when putting my jigsaw away is make sure the safety lock is on and I turn the speed dial down to 1.
 Then, when I know the trigger is locked, I pull the battery out and set it aside.
 I also pull the trigger to make sure there is no "juice" in the tool and then lock it again.
 Last, I take the saw blade out and store it away in a small case.
 Be careful as the blade may be hot after use so give it a few minutes to cool down.

+When setting up the jigsaw, I go in reverse order.
+I make sure the trigger is locked and the speed is set to 1.
+I load the blade I'm using that day.
+Last, I pop the battery in.

 ## Summary